VISmodding/VIS_Game_Boy_DMG/README.md

 **WARNING** Don't do a bath of 15/30 minutes for the IPS board if tactiles are installed (keep them outside the IPA; otherwise, the glue that keep metal pieces will be dissolved and switches break).
 I solder the tactiles after the bath in IPA without using additional flux (I simply exploit the flux of the soldering tin).

 **SUGGESTED ITEMS**: I suggest using a 5v 2A USB-C charger to play while charging at 1A.
 I suggest you buy a 125054 Lipo battery that has a perfect fit into the shell.
-Finally, I suggest to use full silicone buttons from Kitch-Bent as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).
+Finally, I suggest to use full silicone buttons from Kitsch-Bent as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).

 **NOTE**: When you start to hear aliens coming from the speaker and the screen starts flashing, it means that you have to charge the battery.
 I have not disabled the CPU in this case to give you the time to attach the power supply without losing the game in progress!!!